Panasonic GH1 vs GH2

-An illustration of the physical size and weight of the Panasonic GH1 and the Panasonic GH2 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Panasonic GH1 and the Panasonic GH2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH1 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Panasonic GH1 and the Panasonic GH2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the GH2 is markedly heavier (15 percent) than the GH1.
 In this context, it is worth noting that neither the GH1 nor the GH2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.